bsgarciac/gdp-understanding-linear-regression/README.md

 In this project, we use Python with Scikit-learn to build a linear regression model for GDP prediction.
 Linear regression is a simple yet powerful technique for modeling relationships between a target variable (in this case, GDP) and one or more independent variables (economic indicators).

-## Key Insights

-Here are some of the key insights you'll find in this repository:
-- Optimal arrondissements for Airbnb investments.
-- Pricing strategies for competitive rates.
-- Essential property characteristics to attract guests.
-- Analysis of ratings and reviews.

 ## Data Sources

 Our analysis is based on datasets taken from [Gapminder](https://www.gapminder.org/data/).